17 Mar What Are the Top 5 Cybersecurity Concerns for 2021?

 2. Unsecured Cloud Environments

-The last year also brought us a rise in organizational migration to cloud services.
+This past year also brought us a rise in organizational migration to cloud services.
 Along with a remote worker rush, many organizations scrambled to maintain business continuity and productivity.
 Reports are coming in that businesses have failed to lock down cloud databases and storage, neglected to patch systems, stored credentials in vulnerable locations, failed to maintain general cybersecurity hygiene and as a result, suffered cyberattacks.

 3. Insider Threats